dini-ag-kim/avram/specification.md

 A **subfield schedule** is a JSON object that maps subfield codes to subfield definitions.
 A **subfield code** is a single character.
-A **subfield definition** is a JSON object that SHOULD contain:
+A **subfield definition** is a JSON object that SHOULD contain keys:

-* key `code` with the subfield code
+* `code` with the subfield code
-* key `label` with the name of the subfield
+* `label` with the name of the subfield
-* key `repeatable` with a boolean value, assumed as `false` by default
+* `repeatable` with a boolean value, assumed as `false` by default
-* key `required` with a boolean value, assumed `false` by default
+* `required` with a boolean value, assumed `false` by default

-The subfield definition MAY further contain:
+The subfield definition MAY further contain keys:

-* key `pattern` with a regular expression
+* `pattern` with a regular expression
-* key `positions` with a specification of [positions]
+* `positions` with a specification of [positions]
-* key `url` with an URL link to documentation
+* `url` with an URL link to documentation
-* key `description` with additional description of the subfield
+* `description` with additional description of the subfield
-* key `order` with a non-negative integer used to specify a partial or complete order of subfields
+* `order` with a non-negative integer used to specify a partial or complete order of subfields
-* key `pica3` with a corresponding Pica3 syntax definition
+* `pica3` with a corresponding Pica3 syntax definition
-* key `modified` with a timestamp
+* `modified` with a timestamp
-* key `total` with a non-negative integer to indicate the number of times this subfield has been found
+* `total` with a non-negative integer to indicate the number of times this subfield has been found
-* key `records` with a non-negative integer to indicate the number of records this subfield has been found in
+* `records` with a non-negative integer to indicate the number of records this subfield has been found in

 ##### Example